ProseMirror/website/pages/docs/guides/commands/index.md

-In their simple form, they are functions taking an [editor state](../state/) and a _dispatch function_ ([`EditorView.dispatch`](##view.EditorView.dispatch) or some other function that handles transactions), and return a boolean.
+In their simple form, they are functions taking an [editor state](../state/) and a _dispatch function_ ([`EditorView.dispatch`](##view.EditorView.dispatch) or some other function that takes transactions), and return a boolean.
 Here's a very simple example:

 ```javascript